On a Merton Problem with Irreversible Healthcare Investment: Setting and problem formulation

 (2) We represent the health variables $H^1$ (cf.\ (\ref{2-2})) and $H^2$ (cf.\ (\ref{2-3})) as deterministic processes for the sake of mathematical convenience.
 When it comes to modeling, it is indeed possible to introduce noise or even incorporate random jumps to simulate sudden morbidity shocks.
 However, this would introduce mathematical intricacies, which we defer to future research.

 (3) The state equation (\ref{2-3}) is similar to \cite{bolin2020consumption}.
-In (\ref{2-3}), $f(\cdot)$ is a health production function, mapping precautionary health investment into the gross rate of change of the health stock.
-In \cite{bolin2020consumption} it is assumed that $f(\cdot) \in C^2$ and $f'(I)>0$; that is, the marginal product of health investment is positive.
+In (\ref{2-3}), a constant $K$ can be regarded as a kind of health production function, mapping precautionary health investment $I$ into the gross rate of change of the health stock.
+In \cite{bolin2020consumption} it is assumed that the marginal product of health investment is positive.
 The health production function therefore captures the direct influence of precautionary health investment on the health stock, a defining feature of such investment as it is discussed in the Introduction.
-On the other hand, Equation (\ref{2-3}) implies that the agent is able to commit to investing forever at a fixed rate $I$, resulting in a constant increase of $f(I)$ in the stock of health.
-This assumption might be somewhat restrictive, however, it still manages to offer fundamental economic insights.
-Specifically, we adopt $f(I):=I^\beta, \beta \in (0,1),$ in our numerical study (cf.\ Section 6), similar to that used in \cite{dalgaard2014optimal} and \cite{yogo2016portfolio}.
-The parameter $\beta$ specifies the degree of decreasing returns of health expenditure.
+On the other hand, Equation (\ref{2-3}) implies that the agent is able to commit to investing forever at a fixed {rate} $I$, resulting in a constant {contribution} $K$ {to the drift} of the stock of health.
+This assumption might be somewhat restrictive; however, it still manages to offer fundamental economic insights.
+Specifically, we adopt $K:=I^\beta, \beta \in (0,1),$ in our numerical study (cf.\ Section 6), similar to that used in \cite{dalgaard2014optimal} and \cite{yogo2016portfolio}.
+The parameter $\beta$ specifies the degree of decreasing returns of health investment.

 (4) A classical model for force of mortality is the so-called Gompertz-Makeham law (see for instance \cite{makeham1860law}), which corresponds to